de-Boer-Lab/hashFrag/README.md

 hashFrag is a scalable command-line tool to help users address homology-based data leakage during model development.
 The general workflow involves identifying “candidate” pairs of sequences exhibiting high similarity with [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), filtering these candidates based on a specified similarity threshold, and then using the resulting homology information to mitigate the potential occurrences of data leakage in existing or newly-created splits.

 We utilize local alignment scores to quantify the degree of homology between a pair of sequences.
-By default, the alignment score will be derived from the top BLAST alignment result for a pair of sequences (see Basic usage).
-However, users also have the option to provide precomputed alignment scores for added control over the homology search process (see Advanced usage).
+By default, the alignment score will be derived from the top BLAST alignment result for a pair of sequences, which we refer to as "hashFrag-lightning" mode (see Basic usage).
+However, users also have the option to manually compute alignment scores to be used in downstream steps for added control over the homology search process.
+This version is referred to as "hashFrag-pure" mode (see Advanced usage).

-Because the precise definition of homology depends on the dataset and/or hypothesis under test, we also aim to provide general guidelines for users to choose an appropriate similarity threshold for their purposes.
-Notably, defining homology in terms of alignment scores requires the specification of scoring parameters (e.g., mismatch, gap open, and gap extension penalty scores and match reward), and changing these parameters can drastically impact the identification process of homology.
-Please see permissible scoring parameter combinations for the BLASTn algorithm [here](https://www.ncbi.nlm.nih.gov/sites/books/NBK279684/) (Table D1).

 # Installation